Home > Our Products > English Assessments > Writing Test

 Level 2 : Highly Advanced

 Level 2 writers are able to communicate their ideas effectively in nearly all situations.
 Their writing is marked by the use of detail to create appropriate and informative passages.
-Grammatical structure and sentence patterns are usually well-controlled, with only rare errors which almost never interfere with meaning.
-They display a wide vocabulary, and are able to paraphrase consistently and effectively.
-Their writing is clearly organized, with thoughts and ideas laid out in a logical manner.
-Their writing is almost always clear, consistent and cohesive, and is generally persuasive.
+Grammatical structure and sentence patterns are usually well controlled, with only rare errors that almost never interfere with meaning.
+They display a wide vocabulary and are able to paraphrase consistently and effectively.
+Their writing is organized, with thoughts and ideas laid out in a logical manner.
+It is almost always clear, consistent, and cohesive, and is generally persuasive

 Level 3 : Advanced

-Level 3 writers are usually able to communicate their ideas effectively in nearly all situations.
-Their compositions are often appropriate and informative.
-Grammatical structure and sentence patterns are usually well-controlled, with occasional errors which seldom interfere with meaning.
-They often display appropriate word choice, and can usually paraphrase when lacking vocabulary in unusual or unexpected circumstances.
-Their compositions usually follow a logical sequence, often showing strong organizational structure.
-Their writing is usually clear, consistent and cohesive, but is only somewhat persuasive.
+Level 3 writers are usually able to communicate their ideas effectively and create compositions that are appropriate and informative.
+Grammatical structure and sentence patterns are usually well controlled, with some errors, although these seldom interfere with meaning.
+They usually display appropriate word choice and the ability to paraphrase when lacking vocabulary in unusual or unexpected circumstances.
+Thoughts and ideas usually follow a logical sequence and demonstrate competent organization.
+Their writing is usually clear, consistent, and cohesive but sometimes lacks persuasiveness.

 Level 4 : High-Intermediate

-Level 4 writers are generally able to communicate their ideas in most situations.
-Their compositions are generally appropriate and informative.
-Grammatical structure and sentence patterns are commonly well controlled, with occasional errors which sometimes interfere with meaning.
-Their word choice is generally appropriate, and they can often paraphrase successfully when lacking vocabulary in unusual or unexpected circumstances.
-Their compositions are generally organized, with attempts to maintain the logical sequencing of thoughts and ideas.
-Their writings are generally clear, consistent, and cohesive, but are only persuasive sometimes.
+Level 4 writers are generally able to communicate their ideas in most situations and create compositions that are appropriate and informative.
+Grammatical structure and sentence patterns are generally well controlled, with errors that sometimes interfere with meaning.
+They generally display appropriate word choice and the ability to paraphrase when lacking vocabulary in unusual or unexpected circumstances.
+Thoughts and ideas are generally organized, with attempts to maintain logical sequencing.
+Their writing is generally clear, consistent, and cohesive but has a tendency to lack persuasiveness.

 Level 5 : Intermediate

-Level 5 writers are generally able to communicate their ideas in common situations, but may occasionally have trouble when dealing with unfamiliar or uncommon events.
-Their compositions may occasionally be inappropriate or lack detail.
-Grammatical structure and sentence patterns are still generally well-controlled, although they will sometimes commit errors which would interfere with meaning.
-Word choice is generally appropriate, but writers of this level are sometimes unable to paraphrase effectively.
-Their compositions show some organization, but only occasionally follow a logical sequencing of thoughts and ideas.
-Their writing is only sometimes clear, cohesive, and consistent, and is seldom persuasive.
+Level 5 writers are generally able to communicate their ideas in common situations but may have trouble when dealing with unfamiliar or uncommon events.
+Their compositions may be inappropriate or lack detail.
+Grammatical structure and sentence patterns are still generally well controlled, although errors are likely to interfere with meaning.
+They sometimes display appropriate word choice and the ability to paraphrase effectively.
+Thoughts and ideas are sometimes organized but can lack logical sequencing.
+Their writing is only sometimes clear, cohesive, and consistent, frequently lacking persuasiveness.

 Level 6 : Low-Intermediate

-Level 6 writers are generally able to communicate their ideas in common situations, but are sometimes unable to effectively express themselves when dealing with unfamiliar or uncommon situations.
+Level 6 writers are sometimes able to communicate their ideas in common situations but often struggle to effectively express themselves when dealing with unfamiliar or uncommon situations.
 Their compositions commonly lack detail or contain irrelevant information.
-Grammatical structure and sentence patterns are commonly not well-controlled, with errors that generally interfere with understanding.
-Word choice is also generally inappropriate, and attempts at paraphrasing are commonly inadequate to convey any meaning or message effectively.
-Attempts at organizing thoughts and ideas are made, but seldom follow a logical sequence.
-The writing is frequently unclear, lacks cohesion, and is inconsistent, and is rarely persuasive.
+Grammatical structure and sentence patterns are often not well controlled, with errors that frequently interfere with understanding.
+They commonly display inappropriate word choice and paraphrasing that inadequately conveys any meaning or message.
+Attempts at organizing thoughts and ideas are made, but these seldom follow a logical sequence.
+The writing is frequently unclear, lacking in cohesion, and inconsistent.
+It is rarely persuasive.

 Level 7 : High-Basic

-Level 7 writers generally have a difficult time communicating their ideas in common situations, and are often unable to effectively express themselves when dealing with unfamiliar or uncommon situations.
+Level 7 writers generally have a difficult time communicating their ideas in common situations, and this problem becomes more serious when they attempt to express unfamiliar or uncommon situations.
 Their compositions usually lack detail or contain irrelevant or inappropriate information.
 Grammatical structure and sentence patterns are often inappropriate, with errors that usually interfere with understanding.
-Word choice is commonly inappropriate, and the writer is usually unable to paraphrase effectively.
-Compositions have no discernable organization, and rarely follow a logical sequence.
-The writing is rarely clear, and almost always lacks cohesion and consistency.
+They frequently display inappropriate word choice and an inability to paraphrase effectively.
+Thoughts and ideas have no discernible organization and very rarely follow a logical sequence.
+The writing is very often unclear, lacking in cohesion, and inconsistent.
 Level 7 writers are almost never persuasive.

 Level 8 : Basic

-Level 8 writers usually have a difficult time expressing their ideas in common situations, and are frequently unable to effectively respond when dealing with unfamiliar or uncommon situations.
-Compositions often lack detail, and contain a lot of irrelevant or inappropriate information.
-Frequent grammatical structure and sentence pattern errors are committed, which almost always interfere with understanding.
-Word choice is usually inappropriate and confusing, and attempts at paraphrasing usually fail.
-Compositions are not organized, with thoughts and ideas scattered haphazardly.
-The writing is almost always unclear and inconsistent, and lacks cohesion and persuasiveness.
+Level 8 writers usually have a difficult time expressing their ideas in common situations and are frequently unable to effectively respond when dealing with unfamiliar or uncommon situations.
+Compositions frequently lack detail and contain a lot of irrelevant or inappropriate information.
+Frequent grammatical structure and sentence pattern errors are made, almost always interfering with understanding.
+Word choice is very often inappropriate and confusing, and attempts at paraphrasing usually fail.
+Thoughts and ideas are scattered haphazardly.
+The writing is almost always unclear, inconsistent, and lacking in cohesion and persuasiveness.

 Level 9 : Low-Basic

-Level 9 writers frequently have a difficult time communicating their ideas in common situations, and are almost always unable to effectively respond when dealing with unfamiliar or uncommon situations.
-Compositions almost always lack detail, and contain much irrelevant and inappropriate information.
-Grammatical structure and sentence patterns are almost always uncontrolled, with errors committed always interfering with understanding.
-Word choice is frequently inappropriate, and the writers' attempts at paraphrasing almost always fail.
-The lack of logic or sequencing of the thoughts and ideas make it extremely difficult to understand the message or meaning that the composition is supposed to convey.
+Level 9 writers frequently have a difficult time communicating their ideas in common situations and are almost always unable to effectively respond when dealing with unfamiliar or uncommon situations.
+Compositions almost always lack detail and contain a lot of irrelevant and inappropriate information.
+Grammatical structure and sentence patterns are almost always uncontrolled, with serious errors that almost always interfere with understanding.
+Word choice is inappropriate for the most part, and attempts at paraphrasing almost always fail.
+The lack of logic and sequencing of the thoughts and ideas makes it extremely difficult to understand the message or meaning that the composition is supposed to convey.

 Level 10 : Beginner-Basic

 Level 10 writers almost always have a difficult time expressing their ideas, even in common or familiar situations.
-Compositions almost always lack basic detail, and are filled with irrelevant and inappropriate information which prevents readers from determining the purpose of the writing.
+Compositions almost always lack even basic detail and are filled with irrelevant and inappropriate information that prevents readers from determining the purpose of the writing.
 Grammatical structure and sentence patterns are uncontrolled, which always interferes with understanding.
 Word choice is almost always inappropriate, with no attempts at paraphrasing.
-The absence of any organization or sequence of the thoughts and ideas prevent readers from understanding the composition.
+The absence of any organization or sequencing of thoughts and ideas prevents readers from understanding the composition.

 Level 11: No Mastery